MyBioidenticalHormones.com

 TOP

-Bioidentical Hormones Activation of a Hormone Signal Transduction Pathway
+Activation of a Hormone Signal Transduction Pathway

 After the hormone has been recognized, identified and has attached itself to the cell receptor protein, the activation of a signal transduction pathway occurs.
 Signal transduction is a cellular activity through which a particular cell responds to a signal or stimulus (such as a hormone) and sends out a different response signal.
 Signal transduction involves various chains of biochemical reactions within the cell that are then exported out of the cell by enzymes.
 After enzymes carry out these biochemical reactions, the secondary messenger system takes over and activates the biochemical cell signal responses.
 This process of cellular signaling and biochemical reactions that create a cellular response is known as a “signal transduction pathway”.
 The targeted cells affected by the hormone, by responding to the hormone and releasing their own signals, alert the originating endocrine gland cells that produced the hormone, to either decrease or increase production of that specific hormone.
-If the originating cells do not receive the signal, then a
+If the originating cells do not receive the signal, then a hormonal imbalance can occur due to an over-supply or under-supply of the particular hormone.

 TOP

-Menopause Symptoms Excreation of the Hormone, Ending the Cellular Response
+Excreation of the Hormone, Ending the Cellular Response

 When the role of the hormone is rendered useless by the body, or when the hormone has executed the task it was produced for (such as FSH stimulating the ovaries to release progesterone and estrogen), its signal is then removed and the hormone is degraded and excreted from the body through the liver or kidneys.
 This action usually ends the cellular response.